Driver's license: International and interstate considerations

-Issues when moving permanently from one country or one state to another
+Issues when moving permanently from one jurisdiction to another

 Most issuing authorities require holders of foreign permits taking up residence in their jurisdiction to obtain a local driving permit within a limited time, typically 6 months or 1 year.
 In most cases, the driver must follow the full local procedure for obtaining a permit, but some jurisdictions have mutual recognition agreements and will exchange the foreign permit for a local one without the need to undertake an additional driving test.

 An exception is the EU, where permits do not need to be exchanged since the introduction of the "common EU driving licence scheme".

 Australia

 Each state in Australia has different rules for how long a visitor can drive on an international license or a license from a different state.
 For example, New South Wales allows three months whereas Victoria allows six months.
 Drivers that move permanently to another state must change their license to a local state license within the prescribed time.
 This is usually free.
 In some states, drivers with a full New Zealand driver licence are treated as interstate drivers.